-Long-lived Assets
+Long-lived Assets, including Goodwill

 Goodwill and intangible assets with indefinite lives are not subject to amortization, but are tested for impairment on an annual basis during the fourth quarter or whenever events or changes in circumstances indicate the carrying amount of these assets may not be recoverable.
 We first conduct an assessment of qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
-If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we then conduct a two-step test for impairment of goodwill.
+If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
+If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
+If we determine to goodwill.
 In the first step, we compare the fair value of our reporting unit to its carrying values.
 If the fair values of our reporting unit exceed the carrying value of the net assets, goodwill is not considered impaired and no further analysis is required.
 If the carrying values of the net assets exceed the fair values of the reporting unit, then the second step of the impairment test must be performed in order to determine the implied fair value of the goodwill.
 If the carrying value of the goodwill exceeds the implied fair value, then an impairment loss equal to the difference would be recorded.